Flourless Black Bean Brownies

 • In a blender or food processor, add the beans, oil, vanilla, and water.
 Blend or puree until smooth.
 Add the eggs and blend or puree for 15 seconds.

 • Pour the batter into the prepared pan.
-Spread into an even layer and sprinkle with remaining 2 teaspoons of mini chocolate chips.
+Spread into an even layer and sprinkle with the remaining 2 teaspoons of mini chocolate chips.
 Gently press them into the batter.

 • Place in the oven and bake for 25-28 minutes, or until set.
 The top should be shiny and firm.